 When several readers asked us to include articles on the history of science, we took up the challenge.
 This issue offers not only a consideration of the Muslim contribution to Western science and a fascinating project combining evolution and anatomy, but also a do-it-yourself (and then eat-it-yourself) geological map.

 But Science in School is not only for you; it also depends on your involvement.
 You can leave comments online for all readers to see or email your suggestions directly to us.
-We are also still looking for teachers to join our reviewer panel, to help us decide which articles to include and how to improve them; see here for details.
+We are also still looking for teachers to join our reviewer panel, to help us decide which articles to include and how to improve them.

 Finally, you are not only our readers, but also potential authors.
 Have you prepared some original and exciting teaching materials?
 Are you involved in a project that could serve as a role model for teachers, scientists or museums in other European countries?
 Would you like to try your hand at writing a short, amusing and informative article for the ‘Back in the staffroom’ slot?
 Or do you use a popular film to teach an aspect of science?